MinaProtocol/mina/docs/specs/consensus/README.md

 It is, therefore, sufficient to only store `11` sub-windows, allowing the most recent sub-window to either be *in-progress* or *complete*.
 Mina uses this optimization for both space-saving and SNARK efficiency.

 The window of a block `B` is found in the `sub_window_densities` field of the `Consensus_state` (see [Section 4.4](#44-consensus_state)).
-The field is defined as a list of `sub_windows_per_window = 11` sub-window densities upto the global slot of block `B`.
+The field is defined as a list of `sub_windows_per_window = 11` sub-window densities up to the global slot of block `B`.
 As described above, the most recent sub-window may be a previous sub-window or the current sub-window.

-The `sub_windows_per_window` field is of type `Length.Stable.V1.t list` and because it is written into blocks as part of the protocol, Mina implimentations MUST implement serialization for this type.
+The `sub_windows_per_window` field is of type `Length.Stable.V1.t list` and because it is written into blocks as part of the protocol, Mina implementations MUST implement serialization for this type.

 **Observe:** Since the window density at sub-window `s` is only calculated when sub-window `s` is a previous sub-window, the calculation must happen during sub-window `> s` (slots and sub-windows can be empty).